 The lens was crystal clear and when Pippa looked into it, she found that she was crying.
 She quickly sniffed and wiped away the tears.
 She didn’t want the other girls to think that she didn’t like it, because she felt exactly the opposite.
 She loved it.

 Pippa hugged all of her new sisters, one at a time, while whispered, ‘thank you’, as many times as she could manage.

 Then she backed up, and took a picture of her new sisters.
 It was a perfect moment.
 The moment she knew she would have a home.

-In this post, American Girl Doll Artist briefly mentions that I was saving my money.
+In free cougar dating sites, American Girl Doll Artist briefly mentions that I was saving my money.
 And with that money, I was able to buy Lea, but as you read in the story, I have renamed her Pippa.